dioramashvili/Ascend.AI/docs/capstone-proposal.md

 ## 1. Problem Statement

-### The Problem

-Choosing a career path is one of the most impactful decisions in life — yet most people make it without experiencing what the job actually feels like.
-Students and early-career individuals often rely on limited information, assumptions, or external advice.
-As a result, they invest years studying or working in fields that don’t align with their interests, skills, or expectations.
+Choosing a career path is one of the most impactful life decisions, yet most people make it without experiencing what the job is actually like.
+Students and early-career professionals often rely on stereotypes, online articles, or hearsay instead of real-world exposure.
+As a result, many waste years pursuing unsuitable fields.

-Currently, the only way to “test” a career is through internships or shadowing programs, which are difficult to access, short-term, and not scalable.
-There’s no immersive, low-cost way to simulate a real-world professional environment before committing to it.

-An AI-powered system can bridge this gap by **simulating authentic workplace experiences** through dynamic, scenario-based interactions and performance assessments — helping users explore, experience, and evaluate careers before pursuing them.
+Traditional options (internships, shadowing) are limited, costly, and hard to access.
+**CareerSim** solves this by using AI to simulate realistic workplace scenarios, letting users “test-drive” careers through interactive decision-making experiences and AI-driven performance assessments.

 ---

 ### Scope

-**What's In Scope:**
+**In Scope**
-- AI-generated real-world career scenarios (via Gemini API)
+- AI-generated text scenarios simulating professional tasks
-- User interaction with simulations and decision-making tasks
+- User decision-making and reflective feedback loop
-- AI-based feedback and assessment of user responses
+- AI assessment of responses (qualitative + numeric scoring)
-- Basic user registration and progress tracking
+- Secure user accounts and progress tracking

-**What's Out of Scope (Future Work):**
+**Out of Scope (Future Work)**
+- VR or multimedia simulation
-- Integration with educational or recruitment systems
+- Integration with recruiters or institutions
-- Long-term behavioral analytics
+- Long-term skill-tracking analytics

-**Why This Scope Makes Sense:**
-It’s feasible within a semester and demonstrates strong AI integration through text generation, evaluation, and interaction loops.

 ---

 ## 2. Target Users

-### Primary User Persona

-**User Type:** Students, job seekers, and early-career professionals

-**Demographics:**
-- Age range: 16–30
-- Technical proficiency: Basic (comfortable using web platforms)
-- Context of use: Desktop or mobile browser
+**Primary Users:**
+High-school students, university students, and early-career switchers.

-**User Needs:**
+**User Needs**
-1. **Career Exploration:** Understand what daily work in a specific field is like.
+1. Realistic, low-barrier exposure to multiple careers.
-2. **Skill Assessment:** Receive feedback on their choices and reasoning.
+2. Actionable feedback about fit and performance.
-3. **Guidance:** Discover career paths that align with personal strengths.

-**User Pain Points:**
-- Limited exposure to real job challenges.
-- Career decisions often made based on stereotypes or advice.
+3. Safe experimentation environment with AI guidance.

+**Pain Points**
-- Lack of personalized feedback on suitability for different roles.
+- Lack of accessible “try-before-you-commit” career experiences.
+- Overwhelm from information and contradictory advice.
+- No objective feedback mechanism about skill-role alignment.

 ---

 ## 3. Success Criteria

-### Product Success Metrics
+### Product Success

-1. **Relevance:** 80% of users agree that scenarios feel realistic.
+- ≥80 % users rate simulations as “realistic” or “very realistic”.
-2. **Engagement:** 70% of users complete at least one full simulation.
+- ≥70 % complete at least one full simulation session.
-3. **Accuracy:** AI assessment aligns with expert human feedback ≥75%.
+- ≥75 % alignment between AI and expert human evaluation.
-4. **Satisfaction:** Average user rating ≥4/5 in feedback survey.
-5. **Performance:** Response time under 5 seconds per prompt.

-### Technical Success Criteria

-- Average API latency: <3 seconds
-- Backend uptime: ≥95% during testing
-- Scenario generation cost: <$0.15 per session
-- Error rate: <5%
+- Average latency < 5 s per AI call.

 ### Learning Goals

-- **Sopo:** Team coordination, user testing, and documentation.
+- **Sopo:** Coordination, research documentation.
-- **Toma:** Backend architecture, database management.
+- **Toma:** Backend and database design.
-- **Davit:** AI integration with Gemini API, prompt design, and scoring logic.
+- **Davit:** Gemini API integration and prompt design.
-- **Temuri:** Frontend UI/UX design and scenario interaction flow.
+- **Temuri:** Frontend UX and scenario visualization.

 ---

 ## 4. Technical Architecture

-### System Overview

-Users select a career (e.g., Software Engineer, Nurse, Project Manager).
-The frontend collects their input and sends it to the backend, which uses the **Gemini API** to generate realistic workplace scenarios and decisions the user must make.
-Once the user interacts with the simulation, Gemini analyzes their choices and provides qualitative and quantitative assessments.

-Results are stored in a **PostgreSQL database**, allowing users to view their career readiness and track progress across multiple simulations.

----

-### Architecture Diagram
+Users choose a career track → system generates a simulation → user interacts and responds → Gemini evaluates and scores → data stored in PostgreSQL.

 ```